AdobeDocs/dynamic-media-classic.nl-NL/help/using/uploading-encoding-videos.md

 ## Aanbevolen procedures voor videocodering {#best-practices-for-video-encoding}

-Hieronder vindt u tips voor het aanbevolen gebruik voor het coderen van bronvideobestanden in Adobe Dynamic Media Classic.
+Hier volgt een overzicht van tips voor het schrijven van best practices voor het coderen van bronvideobestanden in Adobe Dynamic Media Classic.

 <!-- THE FOLLOWINGS LINKS APPEAR TO BE DEAD AND THE CONTENT COMPLETELY LOST.
 THE GO URL DOESN'T EVEN WORK ANYMORE.
 For advice about video encoding, see the following: